Convergence Rate of Empirical Spectral Distribution of Random Matrices from Linear Codes: Introduction

-and $\mathbbm{1}_{[a,b]}$ is the indicator function of the interval $[a,b]$. \end{theorem} The symbol $\prec$ in (\ref{SD}) is a standard notation for ``stochastic domination'' in random matrix theory (see \cite{Local law} for details).
+\begin{remark} The symbol $\prec$ in (\ref{SD}) is a standard notation for ``stochastic domination'' in probability theory (see \cite{Local law} for details).
 Here it means that for any $\ep >0$ and any $D>0$, there is a quantity $n_0(\ep,D)$, such that whenever $n \geq n_0(\ep,D)$, we have